ManifoldScholar/manifold-docusaurus/docs/projects/customizing/general.md

 ```

 :::note
-<strong>Note</strong>.
 Adjusting the project slug will affect the URLs for resources that are a part of the project.
 Manifold will automatically resolve these for links within the system, but if you have shared a URL to a resource outside of Manifold it will need to be updated; otherwise, readers clicking the old link will be directed to a 404 Error Page.
 :::

-<a name="thumbnail"></a>

 ### Project Thumbnail